ChesterHsieh/ChesterHsieh.github.io/_posts/2020-01-09-SQLonLeetCode.md

 - Pivot

 # Clause
-What's minimum unit in RMDB
+What's minimum unit in RDBMS?

 # More than one table ?!